yuanjielu-64/yuanjielu-64.github.io/_pages/about.md

 * **[Oct 2025]** Preparing three papers on LLM/VLM-based navigation in collaboration with the University of South Florida and the University of Maryland
 * **[Sep 2025]** Paper "Autonomous Ground Navigation in Highly Constrained Spaces" published in IEEE ICRA 2025 (BARN Challenge Competition Track)
 * **[Sep 2025]** Our paper "Adaptive Dynamics Planning for Robot Navigation" submitted to IEEE ICRA 2026
-* **[Jul 2025]** Our work is supported by National Science Foundation (NSF), Army Research Office (ARO), Air Force Research Laboratory (AFRL), Google DeepMind, Clearpath Robotics, Raytheon Technologies, and other partners
+* **[Jul 2025]** Our work is supported by National Science Foundation (NSF), Army Research Office (ARO), Air Force Research Laboratory (AFRL), Google DeepMind, Clearpath Robotics, Raytheon Technologies, Tangenta, Mason Innovation Exchange (MIX), and Walmart
 * **[May 2025]** Two papers accepted to IEEE IROS 2025: "Decremental Dynamics Planning for Robot Navigation" and "Reward Training Wheels: Adaptive Auxiliary Rewards for Robotics Reinforcement Learning"
 * **[May 2025]** Started Research Engineer position at Johns Hopkins University
 * **[Jan 2025]** Paper "Multi-goal Motion Memory for Robot Navigation" accepted to IEEE ICRA 2025